PabloDoval/GettingAndCleaningData-Project/CodeBook.md

 * **TimeBodyGyroMagnitude-arCoeff3:**

+   *Numeric* value that shows the mean of ar Corefficient 3 of the gyroscope magnitude in Euclidean form.

 * **TimeBodyGyroMagnitude-arCoeff4:**

+   *Numeric* value that shows the mean of ar Corefficient 4 of the gyroscope magnitude in Euclidean form.

 * **TimeBodyGyroMean-X:**

    *Numeric* value that specifies the mean of the total body gyroscope readings for the X axis, in m/s.